merveenoyan/merveenoyan/README.md

 🤖 [smolagents: a lightweight library on agentic ML](https://github.com/huggingface/smolagents)

+Below are a couple of write-ups about some of the things I worked on at Hugging Face or illustrations of concepts related to ML ⬇️

 🔖 [SmolVLM - small vision LM](https://huggingface.co/blog/smolvlm)          🔖 [Even smaller SmolVLM - tiniest vision LM ever](https://huggingface.co/blog/smolervlm)